-Enrollment Periods for Group Coverage
+Enrollment Periods for Group Coverage Initial Enrollment

-Initial Enrollment

 You may enroll for coverage in this health plan under a group contract on your initial group eligibility date.
 This date is determined by your plan sponsor.
 The plan sponsor is responsible for providing you with details about how and when you may enroll for coverage in this health plan under a group contract.
 To enroll, you must complete the enrollment form provided by your plan sponsor no later than 30 days after your eligibility date.
 (For more information, contact your plan sponsor.)
-If you choose not to enroll for coverage in this health plan under a group contract on your initial eligibility date, you may enroll under a group contract on your initial eligibility date, you may enroll under a group contract only during your group's open enrollment period or within 30 days of a special enrollment event as provided by federal or Massachusetts law.
+If you choose not to enroll for coverage in this health plan under a group contract on your initial eligibility date, you may enroll under a group contract only during your group is open enrollment period or within 30 days of a special enrollment event as provided by federal or Massachusetts law.